smallspark/webfontloader/index.md

 Quick Start
 -----------

-The simplest thing to do with WebFont Loader to get some fonts from [Google's Font API](http://code.google.com/apis/webfonts/), and control the FOUT.
+The simplest thing to do with WebFont Loader: some fonts from [Google's Font API](http://code.google.com/apis/webfonts/), and control the FOUT in FireFox.

 {% highlight html %}
 <!doctype html>